sigp/opcode-purity/README.md

 Slug: evm-purity
 Authors: Paul Hauner
 header_cover: imgs/purity-checker/python.jpg
-Summary: A definition of purity in the Ethereum EVM.
+Summary: A definition of purity in the Ethereum EVM with strategies for detecting purity on-chain.

 # Purity in the EVM